costinchelu/DOCS/Elements/Java Clean Code, TDD.md

 **Dependency Inversion Principle** = High level modules should not depend on low level modules; both should depend on abstractions (interfaces, abstract classes).
 Abstractions should not depend on details.
 Details should depend upon abstraction.

-Dependency injection = a technique that allows the creation of dependent objects outside of a class and provides those objects to a class.
+**Dependency injection** = a technique that allows the creation of dependent objects outside of a class and provides those objects to a class.

-Inversion of control = design principle in which the control of object creation, configuration, and lifecycle is passed to a container or framework.
+**Inversion of control** = design principle in which the control of object creation, configuration, and lifecycle is passed to a container or framework.

-DIP, DI, IoC = the most effective ways to eliminate code coupling and kkep systems easy to maintain and evolve.
+**DIP, DI, IoC** = the most effective ways to eliminate code coupling and keep systems easy to maintain and evolve.

 ## Clean code